 So.
 Let's talk about about Finding Dory.
 (I know that was a hard left.
 Stay with me.)
 Do you remember that scene where the blue squid appears, and that Big Terrifying Eye zeroes in on Dory and her crew?
 In that moment, it feels like nothing in the world could possibly be worse.
 Like all that's wrong in the world is focused on them.

 Sometimes, we're our own Big Eye.
-To punish ourselves for a disappointing conversation, and we turn the Big Eye of judgment on ourselves.
+To punish ourselves for a disappointing conversation, we turn the Big Eye of Judgment on ourselves.